Philadelphia Bus Accident Attorney

 What To Do If You’re Injured in a Bus Accident

 If you were onboard a commercial bus during an accident or were a pedestrian struck by a commercial bus, you have the rights to claim compensation for injuries, medical bills, and pain and suffering.
 Bus accidents present unique insurance claim situations because, unlike regular passenger vehicle crashes, government entities often operate buses.

 First, see a health care professional to tend to your injuries and provide accurate documentation to be used later as evidence in your case.
 Then, make a claim against the bus’s insurance, whether they are self-insured city buses or covered by the public transportation bureau insurance.

 In the event that the bus’s insurance denies your claim, you’ll have to file an injury claim with the government entity that is liable for the bus accident instead.
-This can be a tricky undertaking, and it would serve you well to enlist the help of a professional personal injury lawyer.
-Ciccarelli Law Offices specializes in personal injury in the Philadelphia area, and we can make a significant difference in your commercial bus lawsuit.
+This can be a tricky undertaking, and it would serve you well to enlist the help of a professional Philadelphia bus accident lawyer.
+Ciccarelli Law Offices specializes in bus accident injuries in the Philadelphia area, and we can make a significant difference in your commercial bus lawsuit.